Emilie3008/MScThesis_2023_2024/README.md

 ## Abstract

+Correctly characterising the sensitivity vectors is a crucial step in obtaining reliable information on the response of a perturbed nuclear system.
+Ideally, case-specific energy grids should be used, but the difficulty of the design encourages the use of general-purpose energy grids.
 In this work, we explore the possibility of using genetic algorithms (GA) as a search method for the design of energy grids used in the framework of fast reactors sensitivity calculations.

 The main idea behind the three proposed fitness functions is to measure how good a sensitivity vector evaluated on a few-group discretisations is at accurately representing the same sensitivity vector, but scored on a many-group energy discretisations.